bitwarden/help/_articles/login-with-sso/saml-auth0.md

 {% image sso/cheatsheets/saml-auth0/auth0-createapp.png Auth0 Create Application %}

-Click the **Settings** tab and configure the following information, some of which you'll need to retrieve from the Bitwarden Business Portal:
+Click the **Settings** tab and configure the following information, some of which you'll need to retrieve from the Bitwarden Single Sign-On screen:

 {% image sso/cheatsheets/saml-auth0/auth0-appsettings.png Auth0 Settings %}